mnvr/notes/the-promise-of-words.md

 ---
-title: The Promise of Words
+title: The promise of words
 description: Beautiful & binding, but are they any good?
 date: 2023-09-29
 ---

-# The Promise of Words
+# The promise of words

 _Beautiful & binding, but are they any good?_